-Following the individual meetings, the Field Director will match students with agencies based on the following considerations: 1) the match between the field setting and the student's expressed wishes about the types of setting and clients with whom the student wishes to work; 2) student capacities, interests and suitability, (e.g., ability to speak a foreign language, medical background, specialized writing/case documentation skills); 3) the location of the agency in relationship to the student's home and/or place of employment; and 4) the compatibility between the student and the agency setting.
-Students will be asked to contact the agency supervisor, schedule and interview and report back to the Field Director about the outcome.
+Following the individual meetings, the Practicum Director will match students with agencies based onthe following considerations: 1) the match between the Practicum setting and the student's expressed wishes about the types of setting and clients with whom the student wishes to work; 2) student capacities, interests and suitability, (e.g., ability to speak a foreign language, medical background, specialized writing/case documentation skills); 3) the location of the agency in relation to the student's home and/or place of employment; and 4) the compatibility between the student and the agency setting.
+Students will be asked to contact the agency supervisor, schedule and interview and report back to the Practicum Director about the outcome.
+Internship modality is in person, not remote.
+Students are expected to report to the designated agency as per their agreed upon schedule.
+Students are not allowed to complete Practicum hours at multiple agencies.
 Students are not obligated to accept the first placement offered to them but are encouraged to attend the interview.